 It has also been linked to reducing headaches and improving liver and lung health.
 Most experts recommend that chamomile only be used as a temporary treatment, not a long-term solution.
 Chamomile is also popular for anxiety in children.

 Fennel isn't for anxiety specifically, but it is linked to treating some of the most common symptoms of anxiety, including digestion, coughing (many with anxiety have a nervous cough), and asthma (anxiety can exacerbate asthma symptoms).
 It may also act as an analgesic, diuretic, and antispasmodic - the latter being useful for some types of anxiety.

 - Kava Kava

 Kava (also known as Kava Kava) is possibly the most effective herbal supplement for moderate and severe anxiety.
 The Kava root has been extensively researched for its effects on stress, anxiety, and insomnia.
-Unlike other herbal anxiety supplements, kava is not only effective for anxiety symptoms – it's effective for anxious thoughts as well.
+Unlike other herbal anxiety supplements, kava is not only useful for anxiety symptoms - it's useful for anxious thoughts as well.
 However, kava has been linked to a few health scares, so it's advised to talk to your doctor before taking kava, especially if you drink alcohol, take any other medicines, or have any liver problems.